Open-EO/openeo-python-client/docs/development.rst

 Though with Miniforge you can simplify the commands a little bit because the conda-forge channel is the default, so you can leave out the option ``-c conda-forge``.

 Create a conda environment with the geopandas package already installed.
-This is the step that avoids the hard part.
+Installing geopandas from a conda package is the step that avoids the hard part.

 .. code-block:: console